TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 ## Backpropagation III - linear activations + multi-node layers

 In practice, neural networks with one node per layer are not very helpful.
 What we really want is to put multiple nodes at each layer to get the classic feedforward neural network shown below.
-For now, as in Section I, we don't include non-linear activations.
+For now, as in Section I, we won't include non-linear activations.

 SOME EXPLANATION OF MATRIX MULTIPLICATION